IoriBranford/beeshooter/genesis/doc/POSTMORTEM.md

 Having the [dubious](https://www.youtube.com/watch?v=aXOChLn5ZdQ) privilege of knowing some JavaScript, I took the more flexible and powerful option of writing an [export plugin](https://github.com/IoriBranford/beeshooter/blob/genesis/game/data/extensions/export-genesis.js) for Tiled.
 I wrote out all the groups of objects and triggers as C data structures immediately usable by the game engine, in a similar fashion to how rescomp makes resources (except I output C source code while rescomp outputs binary object code).

-## The code
+# Engine

-The most obvious major task was reimplementing the game in C. SGDK comes with some handy modules to start a game engine with.
+SGDK comes with some handy modules to start a game engine with.

 The easy tile map engine constructs a Map out of MAP and TILESET resources.
 As you scroll the Map, it streams new map data from ROM into the Genesis' two tile layers: background and foreground, supporting worlds larger than the hardware limit (total of 4096 tiles per layer, 8x8 pixels per tile).